yt-project/yt/doc/source/analyzing/fields.rst

     density = ad[ds.fields.gas.density]

 The first data access example is the simplest.
 In that example, the field type is inferred from the name of the field.
+However, yt will complain if there are multiple field names that could be meant by this simple string access.
 The next two examples use the field type explicitly, this might be necessary if there is more than one field type with a "density" field defined in the same dataset.
 The third example is slightly more verbose but is syntactically identical to the second example due to the way indexing works in the Python language.

 The final example uses the ``ds.fields`` object described above.
 This way of